Austin Independent School District

 Austin Independent School District (AISD) is a school district based in the city of Austin, Texas, United States.
 Established in 1881, the district serves most of the City of Austin, the neighboring municipalities of Sunset Valley and San Leanna, and unincorporated areas in Travis County (including Manchaca).
-The district operates 125 schools including 78 elementary schools, 19 middle schools, and 17 high schools.
-As of 2013, AISD covers 54.1% of the City of Austin.
+The district operates 116 schools including 78 elementary schools, 19 middle schools, and 17 high schools.
+As of 2013, AISD covers 54.1% of the City of Austin by area and serves 73.5% of its residents.

 Academic achievement

 In 2018-19, the school district was rated a B by the Texas Education Agency (TEA.)
-No state accountability ratings were given to districts for the 2019-20 and 2020-21 school years.
+No state accountability ratings were given to districts for the 2019–20 and 2020-21 school years.
 Prior to the 2011-12 school year, school districts in Texas could receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).
 For the 2012-13 school year, the TEA moved to a Pass/Fail system.
 In 2017, the TEA adopted an A-F accountability system.

 Finances

 Like other Texas public school districts, AISD is funded through a combination of local property taxes, general state revenues (such as occupation taxes, Texas Lottery profits, and returns from the Permanent School Fund), and federal education funds.
-The district also funds some facilities construction and improvements through the issuance of debt by bond elections; AISD's most recent bond election was in 2017.
+The district also funds some facilities construction and improvements through the issuance of debt by bond elections; AISD's most recent bond elections have been held in 2013, 2017, and 2022.

+Board of Trustees

+Members are elected in nonpartisan elections and serve four year terms.
+Positions 1-7 are elected in single-member districts, while positions 8 and 9 are elected at-large.